LanganChristopher/project4/README.md

 #### Weather

-In order to obtain historical weather data related to storm conditions, we gathered data from National Oceanic and Atmospheric Administration (NOAA).
+In order to obtain historical weather data related to storm conditions, we gathered data from the National Oceanic and Atmospheric Administration (NOAA).

 We collected data for the following weather metrics: